osteffenrh/vfat-rs/README.md

 ### Future improvements.
 * Currently, the device mutex is shared behind an ARC reference.
 Maybe, also having the whole FS behind arc would save quite some space when returning files and directories.
 Because they get a copy of the Vfat struct.
-* Get rid of alloc dependency? -> only used for String support rn.
+* Get rid of alloc dependency?
+It's mostly used for String support rn.

 ### FAQ
 * What happens if I have a "File" handle and meanwhile someone deletes this file and